itacca/keras-CNN-template/README.md

 # Keras CNN - OOP Classification Pipeline

-The project represents an attempt to build modular, OOP approach for Multi-class classification on images.
+The project represents an attempt to build modular, OOP approach for Multi-class classification on images, which could serve as a template for other Computer Vision specific tasks.

 This should be viewed as an introductory Computer Vision (CV) project, built around Convolutional Neural Network (CNN) architecture in Keras,